Jamel Shabazz

-Jamel Shabazz (born 1960) is an African-American fashion, fine art, documentary and street style photographer.
+Jamel Shabazz (born 1960) is an African American fashion, fine-art, documentary, and street style photographer.
 His work has been published in books, shown in exhibitions, and used in editorial magazine works.
-He was born in Brooklyn, New York.
+He was born in Brooklyn, New York City.

-Jamel Shabazz centered his work on minority people and areas of America during a very turbulent time in the country.
-He was a pioneer in creating awareness of the livelihoods of African-American and minority people int the dense New York City area.
-Jamel Shabazz was a master at using what is at his disposal to his advantage to create a realistic scene of being part of the black community in that time period and location.
-His works of art were created to express the joys and happiness that come along with growing up in the city.
-Jamel paints the minority poor class that lives therein a familiar and playful light that goes against many negative stereotypes people had at the time.
+Shabazz centers his work on minority people and areas of America.
+He was a pioneer in creating awareness of the livelihoods of African-American and other minorities in the New York City area.
+Shabazz is considered a master at using what is at his disposal to create realistic scenes of being a part of the Black community in that time and place.
+His works express the joys that come with growing up in the city.
+Jamel paints the minority and poor class that lives there in a familiar and playful light that goes against negative stereotypes of the time.

-One of his more famous works is his photograph A Time of Innocence, taken in 1981 in Brooklyn, New York.This photograph depicted a group of young African American children playing and riding in a shopping cart in the midst of the chaotic street.
-This photograph caught a glimpse of the lives of the young black youth population and helped others see the bonds and community that they share.
+One of his most famous works is the photograph "A Time of Innocence", taken in 1981 in Brooklyn, New York.
+This photograph depicts a group of young African American children playing and riding in a shopping cart in the midst of a chaotic street.

 Career

-His book Back in the Days (2002) collects Shabazz's street style photographs made in New York City between 1980 and 1989, which documents the emerging hip-hop culture.
+His book Back in the Days (2002) collects Shabazz's street style photographs made in New York City between 1980 and 1989, which document its emerging hip hop culture.
 The Last Sunday in June (2003) collects ten years of photographs of gay pride events in New York City.
 Sights in the City: New York Street Photographs (2017) contains work from four decades of photographing people in the city.
 City Metro (2020) contains photographs made between 1980 and 2018 of people on the New York City Subway.

 Shabazz's photographs have appeared in the 2007 documentary film Planet B-Boy, the 2008 exhibition Street Art Street Life: From the 1950s to Now in the Bronx Museum of the Arts, and as the album cover art for the 2011 hip hop album Undun by The Roots.
-Shabazz appeared in the Cheryl Dunn 2010 documentary Everybody Street, "about photographers who have used New York City street life as a major subject in their work".
+Shabazz appeared in Cheryl Dunn's 2010 documentary Everybody Street, which is "about photographers who have used New York City street life as a major subject in their work."

-In an interview with Nation19 magazine, Jamel said he used both analog film and digital photography.
+In an interview with Nation19 magazine, Jamel said he uses both analog film and digital photography.

-In 2016 Shabazz was portrayed by Cedric Benjamin in the second episode of Luke Cage.
-A fictionalized version of Shabazz appears in a flashback where he meets street thug Pop and his companions Cornell Stokes and Fredo Diaz, and asked them to pose for a picture, which they agreed to.
-In the following years, Pop kept a copy of the photo with him.
+In 2016, a fictionalized version of Shabazz was portrayed by Cedric Benjamin in a flashback in the second episode of Luke Cage.